top of page

 Testing center for driver's licenses in New South Wales.

-Driving with an overseas license after residing in New South Wales for more than six months is deemed unlicensed driving, carrying notable penalties.
-The financial repercussions, coupled with the potential complications it brings, underscoring the importance of obtaining a local driver's license.
-By following the proper channels to transition to NSW driving credentials, overseas residents can ensure compliance with local laws while enjoying the freedom of the roads in a new country.
+Driving with an overseas license after residing in New South Wales for more than six months is considered unlicensed driving.
+This carries notable penalties.
+The financial repercussions, coupled with potential complications, underscore the importance of obtaining a local driver's license.

 bottom of page